LindaRZhang/Genres/README.md

 ## Contact

-If you have any questions or suggestions, please open an issue on this GitHub repository or [Email Me](mailto:crescendocompanion@gmail.com).
+If you have any questions or suggestions, please open an issue or discussion on this GitHub repository or [Email Me](mailto:crescendocompanion@gmail.com).

 ##
 Feel free to adjust any details locally to better fit your project's needs!